-Do you know how coal and petroleum was formed?
+Do you know how coal and petroleum were formed?

 Reactions associated with carbon and its compounds.

-Oxidation reaction: Carbon and its compounds get easily oxidized when subjected to combustion.
-For example alcohol on oxidationis converted to carboxylic acid.
+Carbon and its compounds get easily oxidized when subjected to combustion.
+For example alcohol on oxidation is converted to carboxylic acid.
 The substances which can add oxygen to other compounds are known as oxidising agents.
-Some examples of the oxidizing agents include alkaline potassium permanganate and potassium dichromate.
+Some examples of oxidising agents include alkaline potassium permanganate and potassium dichromate.
 Carbon burns in the presence of oxygen and gets oxidized to carbon dioxide and carbon monoxide depending upon the availability of oxygen and the extent of reaction.
 Most compounds of carbon get oxidized when reacted with strong oxidizing agents.

 Have you ever thought why do some substances burn with flame and some without flame?